 all work or service which is exacted from any person under the menace of any penalty and for which the said person has not offered himself voluntarily.

-This was supplemented by the Abolition of Forced Labour Convention (1957) abolished certain exemptions set out in the earlier convention, including forced labour:
+This was supplemented by the Abolition of Forced Labour Convention (1957) which abolished certain exemptions set out in the earlier convention, including forced labour:

 as a means of political coercion or education or as a punishment for holding or expressing political views or views ideologically opposed to the established political, social or economic system